TravelJoy logo

 Session Replay Technology

 We may use session replay technology in order to identify and resolve customer issues, to monitor and analyze how you use our Services, to better understand user behavior, and to improve our Services.
 By continuing to use the Services, you consent to the use of session replay technology.
-If you would like to change your settings with respect to session replay technology, you can access your Cookie management settings by clicking and opt out of cookies for the purposes of Analytics.
+If you would like to change your settings with respect to session replay technology, you can access your Cookie management settings by clicking here.

 We may serve advertisements, and also allow third-party ad networks, including third-party ad servers, ad agencies, ad technology vendors and research firms, to serve advertisements through the Services.
 These advertisements may be targeted to users who fit certain general profile categories or display certain preferences or behaviors ("Interest-Based Ads").
 Information for Interest-Based Ads (including Personal Data) may be provided to us by you, or derived from the usage patterns of particular users on the Services and/or services of third parties.
 Such information may be gathered through tracking users' activities across time and unaffiliated properties, including when you leave the Services.
 To accomplish this, we or our service providers may deliver Cookies, including a file (known as a "web beacon") from an ad network to you through the Services.
 Web beacons allow ad networks to provide anonymized, aggregated auditing, research and reporting for us and for advertisers.
 Web beacons also enable ad networks to serve targeted advertisements to you when you visit other websites.
 Web beacons allow ad networks to view, edit or set their own Cookies on your browser, just as if you had requested a web page from their site.